This super tasty rich and creamy curried banana chutney is just perfect served with everything from a curry to a ham sandwich and so much more.

 It’s the preserving in sugar and vinegar with spices that makes chutney a chutney!

-Bananas of course.
+Bananas.
 Make sure the bananas are ripe as this is when they are sweet and full of flavour.
 You can use well-ripened bananas for this banana chutney, ie spotty bananas if that’s what you have.

 Sugar and vinegar are what makes a chutney sweet and sour and also gives it the shelf life that means it lasts a good long while in the larder.